 • Writing career guides for high school students

-• Developmental editing for books of literary fiction, magic realist and fantasy fiction, and genre fiction, with particular focus on first-time and self-published authors
+• Developmental editing for books of literary fiction, magic realist and fantasy fiction, and genre fiction

 • Developmental editing for nonfiction books, such as art therapy, company handbooks, B2B books, how-to books (prescriptive nonfiction), annual reports, and more.

-• Copy editing academic journals on art, education, and writing across the curriculum
+• Copy editing for academic journals on art, education, and writing across the curriculum

-• Copy editing social science and education dissertations and theses
+• Copy editing for social science and education dissertations and theses

 • Writing supplemental material for text books at the elementary, secondary, and post-secondary levels, including multiple choice assessments, alt-text, e-reader text, etc.

 I am based in New Hampshire and work remotely with clients around the world.
 My clients are pleased with and grateful for my communication skills, attention to detail, high quality work, and ability to meet or beat deadlines.